-Calling all Barbara fans!
-Nearly 30 years after her death, the BnF François-Mitterrand is honoring the career of this true icon of French music in a unique exhibition entitled "Dis quand reviendras-tu ?
-Barbara et son public" (When will you come back?
-Barbara and her audience).
-This cultural event can be discovered from January 27 to April 5, 2026, in the Donors' Gallery.
+Attention, Barbara fans!
+Nearly 30 years after her passing, the François-Mitterrand Library (BnF) is celebrating the legendary singer-songwriter with a brand-new exhibition titled "Dis quand reviendras-tu?
+Barbara et son public".
+This unique cultural event is free to the public and runs from January 27 to April 5, 2026, in the Donors' Gallery.

 From March 24 to July 19, 2026, the BnF François-Mitterrand is offering a rare immersion into cartography and its imaginary territories, through more than 200 works, for a journey to the frontiers of reality and fiction.